danielekp/yla/README.md

 # yla
 ![yla](src/media/assistant.png "a title")

 Run your own AI chatbot locally with Ollama, ensuring data privacy and avoiding cloud breaches.
 This lightweight setup requires no frameworks like React—just Ollama, a simple HTTP server, and a browser.
-The following contains a basic socumentation for Ollama, please refers to the [Ollama docs](https://github.com/ollama/ollama/tree/main/docs) for more details.
+The following contains a basic documentation for Ollama, please refer to the [Ollama docs](https://github.com/ollama/ollama/tree/main/docs) for more details.

 ## Features
 - **No Internet Required**: Everything happens on your machine, and stays on your machine.
 No internet connection is required.